SanaIshaqat/guessing-game/README.md

 - The guesses will end once the user guesses a correct answer or they run out of attempts.

 - Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.

+- Organized code questions inside a function and then calling it.